askpt/openfeature-dotnet-workshop/Workshop.md

 You'll see how feature flags can safely control major architectural decisions and enable smooth data migrations.

+### Learning Outcomes
+- Understand that feature flags can be used to control major architectural decisions, such as data sources
+- Understand that feature flags can be used in combination to create complex feature configurations

 ---

 ## Exercise 6: A/B Testing Implementation